MasoniteFramework/docs/useful-features/queues-and-jobs.md

         self.mail.to('developer@company.com').send('The welcome email failed')
 ```

 It's important to note that only classes that extend from the `Queueable` class will handle being failed.
-All other queued objects will simply die.
+All other queued objects will simply die with no failed callback.

 Notice that the failed method MUST take 2 parameters.